NandiniKodali988/AI_Data_Prep_Pipeline/README.md

 Each file goes through a chain of agents:

-- **FormatDetectionAgent** — magic bytes first, extension as fallback for zip-based formats (docx/pptx/xlsx all share the same header)
+- **FormatDetectionAgent**: magic bytes first, extension as fallback for zip-based formats (docx/pptx/xlsx all share the same header)
-- **PDFAgent / DocxAgent / PptxAgent / XlsxAgent** — format-specific extraction
+- **PDFAgent / DocxAgent / PptxAgent / XlsxAgent**: format-specific extraction
-- **ImageProcessingAgent** — sends embedded images to Claude Vision and gets back a searchable description
+- **ImageProcessingAgent**: sends embedded images to Claude Vision and gets back a searchable description
-- **ChunkingAgent** — splits on headings first, then paragraphs, with a small overlap window so answers that straddle chunk boundaries don't get missed
+- **ChunkingAgent**: splits on headings first, then paragraphs, with a small overlap window so answers that straddle chunk boundaries don't get missed
-- **IndexingAgent** — upserts into ChromaDB using a SHA256 ID derived from filename + chunk index, so re-indexing is safe
+- **IndexingAgent**: upserts into ChromaDB using a SHA256 ID derived from filename + chunk index, so re-indexing is safe
-- **RAGAgent** — formats retrieved chunks as numbered context, sends to Claude with a strict grounding prompt, returns the answer with inline `[1]`, `[2]` citations
+- **RAGAgent**: formats retrieved chunks as numbered context, sends to Claude with a strict grounding prompt, returns the answer with inline `[1]`, `[2]` citations

 ## Evaluation